 The Committee is authorized by its charter to employ independent compensation and other consultants.
 The Committee has typically engaged a nationally recognized compensation consulting firm (the "Compensation Consultant") every other year to assist the Committee in evaluating executive compensation.
-For its fiscal 2015 compensation review the Committee engaged Pay Governance LLC as the Compensation Consultant, and used the September 2014 compensation survey that the Compensation Consultant produced.
-The Committee had previously engaged Pay Governance LLC for its fiscal 2013 compensation review.
-In August 2015, the Committee assessed Pay Governance's independence in line with the SEC's compensation consultant independence factors, and determined there were no conflicts of interest.
+For its fiscal 2016 compensation review the Committee used the compensation survey that Pay Governance LLC had produced as the Compensation Consultant in September 2014 and aged the data by 3%.
+In July 2016, the Committee assessed Pay Governance's independence in line with the SEC's compensation consultant independence factors, and determined there were no conflicts of interest.
 The compliance letter will be kept on file and the consultant's independence status will be reviewed at least annually.